 As I moved into my grown-up job, I had the startling realization that I was now responsible for staying on top of the latest and greatest changes in my field.
 I was shocked by how quickly I could become out-of-date!
 While engaging with clinicians and attending multidisciplinary tumor boards helps, I've found attending educational meetings is the best way for me to stay abreast of advancements in my area of expertise, and pathology and laboratory medicine.

 In case you did not know, CAP19 even offers courses in the “softer skills” that are imperative as you advance into leadership roles within your group, institution, or corporation.
 “Welcome to the REAL World: Crucial Survival Tips for the New Medical Director” prepares unseasoned laboratory directors to be more effective leaders.
 Other courses take on the challenges of pathologist burnout (and how to avoid it by increasing workplace autonomy) and effective communication with a variety of audiences across a range of settings.
-You can get more information on courses like these here.

 One benefit you may not have considered: the CAP annual meeting offers opportunities for both engagement and national exposure to the larger pathology community.
 You can join the House of Delegates to be involved with changes happening in our profession.
 You can propose a roundtable or course to broaden your educational horizons and gain national exposure in our field.
 You can network with other pathologists and develop larger projects or proposals to continue the excitement following the meeting.